You have no items in your shopping cart.

-Infrared heating panels are highly efficient, effective and a healthier way to heat your home.
+An Infrared heating panel is highly efficient, effective and a healthier way to heat your home using infrared radiation.
 Powered by electricity, instead of heating the surrounding air, as does conventional heating, infrared is a form of radiant heating that heats the surfaces of objects placed directly in front of an infrared heating panel.
-These panels transmit Far infrared waves that aren’t visible, nor do they contain UV light, but they get absorbed by our skin and any objects directly in front of the panel, providing heat much in the same way the infrared rays from the sun feel warm on our skin.
+The panel heater transmit Far infrared waves that aren't visible, nor do they contain UV light, but they get absorbed by our skin and any objects directly in front of the panel, providing heat much in the same way the infrared rays from the sun feel warm on our skin.

 This is a very common question that most people have when they first hear about Infrared Heating and it's one that takes into consideration a number of factors to answer.
 The honest reply to this question is yes, without a doubt, and if you can find someone you know that has experience using infrared heating, we are sure they will agree, but their efficiency is very dependent on a number of very important considerations:

 Your current situation matters- do you have a large house full of people or just two of you, how many rooms are occupied in your house at any given time?
 Is your home currently running off central heating that has to be on everywhere for a long period of time to meet your needs?
 Or could you easily get away with heating the main room or two in your home and use thermostatic controls and timers for the rest of your home?
 If this is the case then infrared would be an ideal solution for you, as you can just heat the rooms or zones of your house as required and as heating up times are much quicker than oil or gas, you don't need to have an infrared panel turned on for nearly as long.